bryosabian/sabian_flutter_native_common/README.md

 ### Android Manifest

+#### Permissions

-Under the android/app/src/main open AndroidManifest.xml and add the following that will be used for the necessary permissions and provider paths for any native related tasks
+Under the android/app/src/main open AndroidManifest.xml and add the following that will be used for the necessary permissions for any native related tasks

+Remember to only include the permissions you need

 ```xml